joonanlab/joonanlab.github.io/team/ganghee.md

 photo: ganghee.jpg
 ---

-  Ganghee is interested in developing a pipeline for and exploring large scale whole genome and exome sequencing datasets from Korean autism spectrum disorder cohorts.
-He is currently working on exploring genomic data to discover rare structural variants including short tandem repeats or copy number variants.
-His aim is to understand genomic architecture and to find causative susceptibility loci through various kinds of structural variant studies in developmental disorders.
+Ganghee has a vested interest in developing a bioinformatics pipeline geared towards the analysis of large-scale whole genome sequencing datasets, with a focus on exploring structural variations within the Korean cohort of individuals with autism spectrum disorder (ASD).
+Presently, he is dedicating his efforts towards the investigation of structural variants that are associated with ASD.
+The primary objective of his research is to gain a comprehensive understanding of genomic architecture of ASD and to identify causal loci for structural variant analyses associated with ASD.

 ### Education & Training